Highlights from the BRO earnings release and analyst call.

-Brown & Brown, Inc. (BRO) reported full-year and fourth quarter results from 2020 in a press release issued the evening of January 25, 2021.
-Their call with the investment community the morning of January 26 answered questions and provided additional color.
+Brown & Brown, Inc. (BRO) reported first quarter results in a press release issued the evening of April 26, 2021.
+Their call with the investment community the morning of April 27 answered questions and provided additional color.

 This earnings summary has been prepared by Marsh, Berry & Co., Inc. and is not intended to provide investment recommendations on any company.
 It is not a research report, as such term is defined by applicable laws and regulations, and it does not contain sufficient information upon which to make an investment decision.
 It is not to be construed as an offer to buy or sell or a solicitation of an offer to buy or sell any securities, financial instruments or to participate in any particular trading strategy.
 These materials are based solely on information contained in publicly available documents and Marsh, Berry & Co., Inc. has not independently attempted to investigate or to verify such information.

 Investment banking services offered through MarshBerry Capital, Inc., Member FINRA Member SIPC and an affiliate of Marsh, Berry & Company, Inc. 28601 Chagrin Boulevard, Suite 400, Woodmere, Ohio 44122 (440.354.3230)